Wisdom Teeth: FAQ

 When is the best time to get wisdom teeth removed?

 Every patient is different, but 16 to 20 years of age is ideal.
 The wisdom teeth become notably more difficult to remove after the age of 30 because they start to fuse to the jawbone.
 The postoperative course is a lot easier in the teenage years and early twenties.

 Do all four teeth have to be pulled?

 Most patients develop four wisdom teeth and many of those patients will need all four wisdom teeth removed.
 However, each patient is examined individually by our surgeons Drs.
-Sullivan, Mehrotra or Aramphongphan clinically and with radiographs.
-It is possible that our surgeons may determine you only need one, two or three wisdom teeth removed.
+Sullivan, Aramphongphan or Margolis clinically and with radiographs.
+It is possible that our surgeons may determine you only need one, two, or three wisdom teeth removed.
 Our surgeons will assess your case thoroughly to determine the best course of action.

 Is it true that the surgery takes less than an hour?